sebiTCR/ReLo_BE/README.md

    * Learning how to use Express as an efficient REST API.
    * How to use MongoDB with CRUD operations
    * How to handle HTML Forms

+## Important!
+  This includes only the REST API used by the project.
+To test the entire app, please clone [Relo FE](https://github.com/DanetDaniel/ReLo_FE), which is the FrontEnd   part used by this project

 # Setup